AmirulAndalib/ytvanced/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 PLEASE FILL OUT THIS FORM, DO NOT CREATE ISSUE WITHOUT THIS FORM, OTHERWISE, ISSUE WILL CLOSE WITHOUT ANY NOTICE OR CONVERT TO DISCUSSION.
-ALSO DO NOT REPORT ISSUE FROM ANY BUILD OLDER THAN 18.28.33 or v6.xx.xx+.
+Make sure that bug only exists on Vanced+ app and NOT in original YouTube app with the same base version of Vanced+ !!!!!

 Environment
 ===========
-Platform:Android
+Platform: Android

-OS Version:
+Android Version:

-YouTube Vanced Version:
+YouTube Vanced+ Version:

-Vanced MicroG:
-Device:
+Vanced+ MicroG version :

+Device name :

 Description
 ===========

 Steps to reproduce